Voting Rules for Accurate

 This credible threat made some parties decide that job seniority was not as important as gender balance.
 They raised some women up the party's candidate list.
 And they won.
 Now more women are incumbents with seniority, power and allies.

 Many countries elect more women now than 20 years ago.
-But the relative positions of countries change little — unless a country changes its voting rule as New Zealand did in 1996.
-The number of women elected rose from 21 to 35.
-The native Maoris elected rose from 6 to 15, which is almost proportional to the Maori population.
-Voters also elected 3 Polynesian reps and 1 Asian rep.
+But the relative positions of countries change little — unless one changes its voting rule as New Zealand did in 1996.
+The number of women elected jumped from 21 to 35.
+The native Maoris elected jumped from 6 to 15, which is almost proportional to the Maori population.
+Voters also elected 3 Polynesian reps and 1 Asian rep. (NZ uses MMP like Germany.)

 Other factors may affect voter turnout and election of women: